-The jewels of Iran's "sad-eyed" princess
+The jewels of Iran's 'sad-eyed' princess

 Wherever or whatever it was -- a gala opera in Paris, a party in Marbella, a ball in St. Moritz -- she always made a dramatic entrance, beautifully dressed but a little distant.

-Her parures of diamonds, rubies, sapphires and emeralds were signed by the greatest names in jewelery: Cartier, Bulgari, Harry Winston, Van Cleef & Arpels.
+Her parures of diamonds, rubies, sapphires and emeralds were signed by the greatest names in jewelry: Cartier, Bulgari, Harry Winston, Van Cleef & Arpels.

 At the beginning of the 1980s, when the Islamic Revolution in Iran reduced her revenue, Soraya decided to sell a number of her gems.